RawTalk/RawTalk.github.io/README.md

 3. The year field at the footer is statically set as 2021, but the JavaScript will replace it to the current year.
 See `main.js` (search `// set year`)

 ## Libraries used
-1. `scrollreveal` for revealing components when scroll reaches them.
-2. `typewriter` for type writing the "Feel free to join -> follow -> like us"
+1. `typewriter` for type writing the "Feel free to join -> follow -> like us"